CANDY-LINE/node-red-contrib-smartmesh/README.md

 # How to install

-For Windows users, use Docker or other Linux box VM to start Node-RED in order to install this node.
+For Windows users, use Docker or Linux box VM to start Node-RED in order to install this node.

 ## Node-RED users